Please scroll down to get to the study materials.

 An organization is composed up of employees having various skills and performing different tasks to achieve the predetermined organizational goals and objectives effectively and efficiently.
 So while managing the whole organization there exists a network of responsibility and accountability relationship between subordinate and their immediate supervisor.
 The immediate supervisor again has to be accountable to the supreme manager.
 And in this way, there are people working together in one organization but with a different designation from top to lower level.

 So we can understand that the level of management can be divided on the basis of the organizational hierarchy and nature, history any and size of the organization.
 The three levels of management can be categorized as:

-The middle-level management consists of various managers such as department heads, divisional heads, section heads, branch managers, strategic business unit head, etc. This level acts as the bridge between the top level management and lower level management.
+The middle-level management consists of various managers such as department heads, divisional heads, section heads, branch managers, strategic business unit head, etc. This level acts as the bridge between top-level management and lower-level management.
 This level is also known as the tactical level of management.
-Hence, it follows the plans and policies and strategies set by the top level management.
+Hence, it follows the plans and policies and strategies set by top-level management.
 They direct the lower level management and they formulate the department and section goals to achieve the overall goals of the organization.
 Some major functions of Middle-level management are:

 (Sharma, Surendra Raj; Jha, Surendra Kumar: pg-22-27)

 Neupane Surendra; Parajuli, Ram Prasad; Jha, Deepak Kumar; Chhetri, Tuk Bahadur; Dulal, Gopal Prasad; "Business Studies class: XII."
 Kathmandu: Nawakala Publications, 2011.
 28-40.